entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

           description: Breadcrumb
           sketch: { x1: 0, y1: 1, x2: 11, y2: 1 }

     # Optional.
-Define the Page Model Template in a separate file or inside the descriptor file with `template`
+Define the Page Template in a separate file or inside the descriptor file with `template`
     templatePath: page.ftl

     # Optional.
-Define the Page Model Template this way or in a separate file with `templatePath`
+Define the Page Template this way or in a separate file with `templatePath`
     template: >-
       <#assign wp=JspTaglibs[\"/aps-core\"]>
       <!DOCTYPE HTML PUBLIC \"-//W3C//DTD HTML 4.0 Transitional//EN\">